padok-team/docs-terraform-guidelines/terragrunt/adr-terragrunt.md

 ### Pulumi

-We have looked into [Pulumi](https://www.pulumi.com/) because it uses common language like GO, typescript or Python, but ut does not help solve the issue.
+We have looked into [Pulumi](https://www.pulumi.com/) because it uses common language like GO, typescript or Python, but it does not help solve the issue.
 Furthemore the solution is still a bit young and still base most of its provider on Terraform provider.

 ## Argument